eoincarley/SRB_classifier/README.md

 ### For InceptionV3 and Darknet-YOLOv3

-The input for the training of ImagenetV3 and Darkent are the images (dynamic spectra themselves).
+The input for the training of InceptionV3 and Darkent-YOLOv3 are the images (dynamic spectra themselves).
 The way I've written the scripts which call these neural nets, the images should be in a local file called radio_bursts with type0, typeII and typeIII subdirectories.

 InceptionV3 can be called using Python-TensorFlow and, once trained on RSTN and the simulations, is adapetd into scripts to classify data from ILOFAR.
 Due to the lack of training data, transfer learning had to be used here.
-This means only the ~6000 parameter fully connected final layer of Imagenet is trained.
+This means only the ~6000 parameter fully connected final layer of Inception is trained.
 There were good results of 95% on the validation set using this algorithm.
 The transfer learning can be done on a standard desktop.

 Darknet-YOLO is an CNN that identifies features and learns to make bounding boxes around these features.
 I'm currently attempting to use this to recognise solar radio bursts.
 If trained well, it should be able to output bounding boxes around type IIIs and type IIs.
 It could potentially be a powerfull and fast radio burst identifier in dynamic spectra.
 The full yolov3 network is large, with ~110 layers.
 It can be trained on custom objects using pretrained weights.
 It requires fairly hefty computational resources i.e. you will need access to a nice GPU of ~4 Gb RAM with a CUDA driver.
 In my case I'm training on a Google Cloud VM Instance on which I have access to an NVIDIA Tesla K80 GPU.
 Using a batch size of 64 images, it'll get though about 10,000 images in ~30 minutes.
 Initial results indicate YOLOv3 is well capabale of place bounding boxes around type III bursts.

+Having confirmed that Inception and YOLO are capable of detecting radio bursts, the next step should be to build custom CNNs using Keras.
+Inception and YOLO are large and complex neural nets, and may be overkill for the task at hand.
+Smaller nets could be built, but more research is needed.

 ### Type III and type II simulator